MiaL7/Recommender-Systems-for-Online-Knowledge-Sharing-Platform/README.md

 - Feel free to check out the explorationary data analysis in `data-visual-answer.ipynb`, `data-visual-question.ipynb`, and `data-visual-user.ipynb`
 - `Baseline-CF.ipynb` is the implementation of baseline methods using Surprise
 - `Baseline-Recbole.ipynb` and `Recbole-NGCF.ipynb` is the implementation of our methods using RecBole
+- `report` is the paper we wrote to demonstrate our work for this project